Market Analysts see SentinelOne Inc. [S] gaining to $55. Time to buy?

 Sponsored

-The one-year SentinelOne Inc. stock forecast points to a potential upside of 23.11.
-The average equity rating for S stock is currently 2.00, trading closer to a bullish pattern in the stock market.
+SentinelOne (NYSE: S), an autonomous cybersecurity platform company, announced the company has received the highest overall rating in the Gartner Peer Insights ‘Voice of the Customer’ for Endpoint Protection Platforms1.
+According to the report, 97% of reviewers are willing to recommend the SentinelOne Singularity XDR Platform, which the company believes is a testament to its commitment and execution in delivering an AI-powered platform to secure the enterprise.

+SentinelOne Inc. represents 120.52 million in outstanding shares, while the company has a total market value of $13.61 billion with the latest information.
+S stock price has been found in the range of $46.78 to $52.0473.

-The market cap for the stock reached $15.89 billion, with 120.52 million shares outstanding and 41.52 million shares in the current float.
-Compared to the average trading volume of 2.32M shares, S stock reached a trading volume of 3602202 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 2.42M shares, S reached a trading volume of 5084477 in the most recent trading day, which is why market watchdogs consider the stock to be active.

+Here is what top equities market gurus are saying about SentinelOne Inc. [S]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for S shares is $76.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on S stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.